leonkacowicz/chess-tools/README.md

 # Testing
 All tests implemented in each package are located in the `test/` directory.
-Each package contain a main function that invoke all the tests and a CMake target that creates an executable with this main function.
+Each package contains a main function that invoke all the tests and a CMake target that creates an executable with this main function.